marinarasauced/mess2_logger/README.md

 ros2 run mess2_logger main.py
 ```

+Nodes follow a standard naming pattern.
+For a logger node instance for a topic `'/ns/topic123'`, the name of the node is `'mess2_logger_ns_topic123'`.
+Logger node instances are spawned after the `'mess2_logger_initializer'` node, which is destroyed after all logger node instances have started.

+### Launch Files

 Three default launch options are available.
 All launch.py files include the following launch arguments: `namespace`, `log_dir_path`, `topic_names`, and `period`.
-All launch.py files contain logic in the `launch_setup` function to account for different cases where topics and namespaces are entered differently; i.e., `namespace='mess2'` with `topic_names='/topic1, /namespace2/topic2', topic3, namespace3/topic4`.
+All launch.py files contain logic in the `launch_setup` function to account for different cases where topics and namespaces are entered differently; i.e., `namespace='mess2'` with `topic_names='/topic1, /namespace2/topic2, topic3, namespace3/topic4'`.

 The first launch option `logger.launch.py` is considered the default launch.py file and utilizes the default launch arguments.